 Dr. William J. Koenig specializes in breast augmentation using a dual-plane placement of the implants.
 At our Rochester, NY practice, many breast augmentation patients also want a subtle lift without the additional incisions required for a breast lift procedure.
 If the breast skin retains most of its elasticity and the breasts sag only slightly, Dr. Koenig can produce a "virtual lift" through the use of the dual-plane technique.

-Women considering breast augmentation travel from Buffalo and Syracuse, New York to Quatela Center for Plastic Surgery to have Dr. Koenig perform their procedures.
+Women considering breast augmentation travel from Buffalo and Syracuse, NY to the Quatela Center for Plastic Surgery to have Dr. Koenig perform their procedures.
 To learn if you're a good candidate for dual-plane breast augmentation, request a consultation using the online form or call our office at (585) 244-1000 to schedule an appointment.

 A board-certified plastic surgeon, Dr. Koenig's experience and gentle bedside manner help put patients at ease and build an uncommon level of trust.
 He meticulously customizes each procedure, and sculpts beautiful results that consistently exceed his patients' expectations.